cncf/tag-contributor-strategy/contributor-growth/annual-review-email-template.md

 ## Resources

 * Ask questions on the [#tag-contributor-strategy](https://cloud-native.slack.com/archives/CT6CWS1JN) Slack channel.
-* [Maintainers Circle](https://contribute.cncf.io/about/maintainers-circle/) holds private events where maintainers can discuss the stresses of running a project, and provide each other support.
+* [Maintainers Circle](https://contribute.cncf.io/about/maintainers-circle/) holds private events where maintainers can discuss the stresses of running a project and provide mutual support.
 * Go to [contribute.cncf.io](https://contribute.cncf.io/maintainers/) for advice on project governance and community management.
 * Copy our [templates](https://contribute.cncf.io/maintainers/github/templates/) for required documents, such as a CONTRIBUTOR_LADDER.md or GOVERNANCE.md, or get ideas for how to improve your existing documents.